backbone-paginator/backbone.paginator/README.rst

 -------------------------------------

 Backbone.Paginator 2.0 was originally called backbone-pageable, which in turn was inspired by Backbone.Paginator < 1.0 by @addyosmani.
-The two project has merged as of May 2014 and backbone-pageable has effectively become Backbone.Paginator 2.0.
+The two projects have merged as of May 2014 and backbone-pageable has effectively become Backbone.Paginator 2.0.
 This guide describes some of the differences and similarities to ease migration.